das67333/gol_engines/README.md

   <META_1>   Path to the file containing the on state of the metacell

 Options:
-  -k, --k <K>            The number of times to apply the metacell replacement, default is 1 [default: 1] -o, --output <OUTPUT>  Path to the file where the resulting pattern will be saved -p, --population       Count population of the resulting pattern -h, --help             Print help
+  -k, --k <K>            The number of times to apply the metacell replacement [default: 1] -o, --output <OUTPUT>  Path to the file where the resulting pattern will be saved -p, --population       Count population of the resulting pattern -h, --help             Print help